 CEPT proposes the technical conditions in section 5 to update the EC framework for EC-GSM-IoT, LTE MTC/LTE-eMTC and NB IoT.

-The proposed technical conditions in section 5 above applying to EC GSM IoT, LTE MTC/LTE eMTC and NBIoT have been also considered for the relevant ECC framework, which will be updated accordingly.
+The proposed technical conditions in section 5 above applying to EC GSM IoT, LTE MTC/LTE eMTC and NB-IoT have been also considered for the relevant ECC framework, which will be updated accordingly.
 It ensures coherence between ECC and EC frameworks.

-CEPT will develop relevant cross-border coordination deliverable to support bi-lateral and multi-lateral cross border coordination process between administrations including EU Members States.
+CEPT will develop relevant cross-border coordination deliverable to support bi-lateral and multi-lateral cross border coordination process between administrations including EU Member States.
 CEPT did not identify unmanageable cross border coordination issues resulting from the introduction of the 3 above technologies in these frequency bands.

 cept mandate